RockefellerArchiveCenter/project_electron/content/transfer.md

     <h2>
       <a href="/scripts/">Example scripts and BagIt Profile</a>
     </h2>
-    <p>Python scripts to generate and validate sample bags, and an example JSON RAC BagIt Profile which encodes transfer requirements in a machine-readable format to ensure and facilitate compliance.</p>
+    <p>Python scripts to generate and validate sample bags, and an example JSON BagIt Profile which encodes transfer requirements in a machine-readable format to ensure and facilitate compliance.</p>
   </div>
 </div>